sourcegraph/sourcegraph-public-snapshot/doc/admin/user_data_deletion.md

 On this page, you are presented two options:

-- "Delete": the user and ALL associated data is marked as deleted in the DB and never served again.
-You could undo this by running DB commands manually.
+- "Delete": the user and ALL associated data is marked as deleted in the DB and never served again (you CANNOT undo this).
 - "Delete forever": the user and ALL associated data is permanently removed from the DB (you CANNOT undo this).

 When deleting a user with either option, the following information is removed: